bcgov/cas-ciip-portal/docs/developer-guide.md

 ### Additional Flags

-`AS_REPORTER`: Automatically log in as our test reporter `AS_CERTIFIER`: Automatically log in as our test certifier `AS_ANALYST`: Automatically log in as our test analyst `AS_ADMIN`: Automatically log in as our test admin `AS_PENDING`: Automatically log in as a pending analyst (pending approval via the Keycloak console to become an analyst)
+`AS_REPORTER`: Automatically log in as our test reporter `AS_ANALYST`: Automatically log in as our test analyst `AS_ADMIN`: Automatically log in as our test admin `AS_PENDING`: Automatically log in as a pending analyst (pending approval via the Keycloak console to become an analyst)